Welcome to today's edition of the Rush 24-7 podcast.

 Your phone calls, some audio soundbites for the debate coming up after this.

-Groans of pleasure and joy, the very mention of my name, Rush Limbaugh, the EIB network, 800-282-288-2, open line Friday.
+Groans of pleasure and joy at the very mention of my name, Rush Limbaugh, the EIB Network, 800-282-2882, Open Line Friday.

-They were all most questions last night were the product of liberal cliches about conservatives.
+They were all, most questions last night were the product of liberal clichés about conservatives, especially this question on abortion.

 It is not the single issue in this coming election, probably won't be the single issue, as it has been in the past because of the international threats that we face and the wide line of demarcation between the Republicans and the Democrats on how to deal with it.

-Uh and a lot of progress is being made on abortion.
+And a lot of progress is being made on abortion.

-Well, a lot we're it's it's trending uh in uh in the right direction.
+Well, it's trending in the right direction.

-Uh and it was a great display of how they view Republicans.
+And it was a great display of how they view Republicans.

-It was uh here, we've got a little montage.
+We've got a little montage.

 It doesn't so much demonstrate that.

-He had sixty seconds to answer.
+He had 60 seconds to answer.

 We'll be able to bring our troops home safely.